JulioSoteloParraguez/4D-Flow-Matlab-Toolbox/README.md

 The application run on Windows and macOS, it can also be used in Linux.
 To generate the FEM mesh we make use of iso2mesh opensource toolbox (http://iso2mesh.sourceforge.net/cgi-bin/index.cgi?Home).
 [Reference 6 and 7]

+The 4D Flow MRI data set need to be loaded as MATLAB structure file (See the document USER-GUIDE-4D-FLOW-APP).

+The data structure must have the following format:
+a) the file neet to be named data.mat, and saved in a single folder.
+b) the data.mat file contain the following:
+  - data.MR_FFE_FH = magnitude image (4D matrix with: rows, columns, slices, cardiac phases)
+  - data.MR_FFE_AP = magnitude image (4D matrix with: rows, columns, slices, cardiac phases)
+  - data.MR_FFE_RL = magnitude image (4D matrix with: rows, columns, slices, cardiac phases)
+  - data.MR_PCA_FH = velocity image in cm/s (4D matrix with: rows, columns, slices, cardiac phases)
+  - data.MR_PCA_AP = velocity image in cm/s (4D matrix with: rows, columns, slices, cardiac phases)
+  - data.MR_PCA_RL = velocity image in cm/s (4D matrix with: rows, columns, slices, cardiac phases)
+  - data.voxel_MR = voxel size (row,columns,slices)
+  - data.VENC = velocity encoding
+  - data.heart_rate = cardiac frequency in bpm
+  - data.type = you can write 'DCM' in this variable.

-Please load the 4D Flow MRI data set as structure file of MATLAB (See the document USER-GUIDE-4D-FLOW-APP).
-If you have some problems to create this structure file, please send me an email to: julio.sotelo@uv.cl or jasotelo@uc.cl.
+If you have some problems to create this structure file, or if you need more assistance, please contact me to the email: julio.sotelo@uv.cl or jasotelo@uc.cl.

 # References